Black Spots on Lips: 10 Causes with Natural Remedies

 9. Castor oil

 Castor oil is a natural moisturizer and has antifungal and anti-inflammatory properties.
-A 2018 study published in the journal of Indian Dermatology Online Journal found that applying castor oil can reduce the appearance of dark spots on the lips.
+A 2018 study published in the Indian Dermatology Online Journal found that applying castor oil can reduce the appearance of dark spots on the lips.
 (Study Resource)

 • Then rub a few drops of castor oil on the affected area.